-**Update: Check out the completed Father’s Day Tie here for 2011
+**Update: Check out the completed Father’s Day Tie here

 I made this tie for his first Father’s Day when our son was just over 3 months old.
 Growing up we made a picture collage tie for my Dad one year and I remember not being excited when my Dad decided to wear it.
 I figured he was wearing it to be nice and was probably just as embarrassed to wear it as I was that he was wearing it!
 LOL